P-RE-CONNECT/CE_Book/README.md

 # ECT teachbook
-This is the repository for the teachbook of Earth, Climate, and Technology.
+This is the repository for the P-RE-CONNECT teachbook of Civil Engineering